nhestrompia/circom-tubitak/README.md

-# TUBİTAK Kripto Günleri Circom
+# TÜBİTAK Kripto Günleri Circom

 Here we have a basic circuit writing template.
 In this repository you can write your circom circuits then compile the necessary files.